 If you change your mind and wish to commence the course after all, you can do so by enrolling in course topics, provided enrolment for your preferred commencing semester is still open.

-For example, if you received an offer for Semester One and did not enrol nor complete any study in the course in that semester and Semester Two enrolment is still open, you can enrol in topics to commence the course in Semester Two, provided the course offers a mid-year intake.
+For example, if you received an offer for Semester One and did not enrol nor attempt any study in the course in that semester and Semester Two enrolment is still open, you can enrol in topics to commence the course in Semester Two, provided the course offers a mid-year intake.

 We will be in touch with you in late November of the year you had your Semester One offer deferred with instructions on how to take up your offer the following academic year.

 If your Semester Two offer was deferred, we will be in touch with you in May/June the following year with instructions on how to take up your mid-year offer that same year.

 Once you have received instructions from us on how to take up your offer and you wish to commence your studies, you will need to follow the enrolment process.

 If you are eligible to defer again for another year, provided you Accept your offer and do not enrol in the course or attempt any study for two consecutive semesters, your offer will be deferred again on your behalf and the above information applies again.

 Please note not all courses will allow you to enrol on a full-time basis if commenced in semester 2.
 Please seek course advice.